 While the courts are physically closed, filing a petition simply means emailing the court (i) the signed petition and (ii) demographic information for the court to enter into the system to start the case.
-There are two ways you can assist a client in filing their petition:
+There are three ways you can assist a client in filing their petition:

 1. Option No. 1.
-CAP Advocate Files for the Petitioner
+CAP Advocate Files For Petitioner Through EDDS (Electronic Document Delivery Service)

 We have found that petitioners have had some difficulties filing on their own.
-As a result, the easiest and highly recommended way to file is for you to send the email on the next page to the court filing the petition on behalf of the petitioner.
+As a result, the easiest and highly recommended way to file is for you to filing the petition on behalf of the petitioner with the court through EDDS.